Complexity Guarantees for Nonconvex Newton-MR Under Inexact Hessian Information: Introduction

+\textit{The overarching objective of our work here is to derive both iteration and operation complexities of our proposed nonconvex Newton-MR variant in the presence of inexact Hessian information with minimal assumptions and limited algorithmic modifications compared with similar Newton-type methods in the literature}.
+In particular, (i) we only consider minimal smoothness assumptions on the gradient and do not extend smoothness assumptions to the Hessian itself; and (ii) we do not employ the Hessian regularization/damping techniques used in \cite{yao2023inexact, royer2020newton, li2023randomized, curtis2021trust}, as distorting the curvature information further could potentially lead to inferior performance (see experiments in \cref{sec:hessiam_damp}).

 The rest of this paper is organized as follows.
-We end this section by briefly reviewing the related work, followed by presenting the essential notations and definitions used in this paper, as well as our contributions.
-In \cref{sec:newton_mr_review}, we review the algorithms and conditions, which are initially introduced in \cite{liu2022newton, liu2022minres}.
-In \cref{sec:theory}, we begin our theoretical analyses.
-To set the scene, in \cref{sec:PL} we present convergence analysis of our algorithm for a very special class of nonconvex functions, namely those satisfying the Polyak-\L ojasiewicz assumption.
-We then proceed to general nonconvex settings in \cref{sec:gen}.
-First and second-order complexity analyses are given, respectively, in \cref{sec:first_order,sec:second_order}.
-In \cref{sec:experiments}, we evaluate the performance of our algorithms on several machine learning problems.
-Conclusions and further thoughts are gathered in \cref{sec:conclusions}.
+We end this section by presenting the essential notation and definitions used in this paper.
+In \cref{sec:newton_mr_review}, we lay out the details of our algorithm.
+This is then followed by the theoretical analyses in \cref{sec:theoretical_analyses}.
+Specifically, we first establish the iteration complexities of our algorithm is \cref{sec:iteration}.
+Subsequently, we derive the underlying operation complexities in \cref{sec:operation}.
+In \cref{sec:numerical_exp}, we empirically evaluate the performance of our algorithm on several machine learning problems.
+Conclusions and further thoughts are gathered in \cref{sec:conclusion}.
+Some proof details as well as further numerical results are deferred to \cref{sec:appendix}.